 Global Payment Solutions

 Our innovative global online platform is designed to enable fast, safe and secure same-day and spot foreign currency transactions in over 60 different currencies across the world.
-Clients can manage cross-border corporate payments and FX contracts, whilst benefiting from sharper pricing and deeper liquidity.
+Within Monex Pay, clients can instruct FX trades and manage FX-related payments, whilst benefiting from sharper pricing and deeper liquidity.

 Key Financial Figures